felixheck/hapi-auth-keycloak/README.md

 In case of multiple registered strategies for this scheme:
 - Use at least a different `name` option in each strategy.
 - `server.kjwt.validate` requires `name` as second argument

+**Attention**
+- Needs a custom scheme when multiple strategies are used on single routes.
+Check [jscheffner/hapi-auth-any](https://github.com/jscheffner/hapi-auth-any).

 ## Developing and Testing
 First you have to install all dependencies: